Skip To Content

 A+ A- Main Content

-Location: 7 miles south of Winslow
+Location: ~7 miles south of Winslow, Arizona

 Longest Rappel: None

-Start: Clear Creek Reservoir
+Start: Clear Creek Reservoir area

-End: There and Back
+End: Out and back

 Permits: None